DylanRJohnston/leptos-cloudflare-example/README.md

 ### Routing

-To determine what it routed to static assets in Cloudflare Pages vs the Worker functions there is the `_routes.json` file which controls basic pattern matching of routes. e.g.
+To determine what is routed to static assets in Cloudflare Pages vs the Worker functions there is the `_routes.json` file which controls basic pattern matching of routes. e.g.

 ```json
 {